roehampton/module-content/msc-software-development-2/assessment/README.md

 #### Review: Week 10

-The aim of this Sprint is to have a working prototype of your application, with at least 50% of the project completed.
+The aim of this Sprint is to have a working prototype of your application, with good progress in the technical deliverables of the project.

 Submission requirements for this Sprint:

-- Updated task board of user stories showing progress towards 50%.
+- Updated task board of user stories showing progress in the technical deliverables.
-- Implementation progress towards final version of application, meeting 50% of the current requirements.
+- Implementation progress towards final version of application:
   - Integration with a database
   - Access to data using URLs (RESTful)
   - Application can be deployed as Docker container.